Osh has Moved to Tennessee

-Osh the African Elephant is moving to Tennessee this fall.
+Osh the African Elephant has moved to Tennessee.
 Why?
 How?

-On July 9, 2024, Oakland Zoo announced that Osh (male, 30), the only remaining African elephant living at the Zoo, will be moving later this Fall to his new home at The Elephant Sanctuary in Tennessee (The Sanctuary), an Association of Zoos and Aquariums (AZA)-accredited facility.
+In October 2024, Osh (male, 30), the only remaining African elephant living at the Zoo, moved to his new home at The Elephant Sanctuary in Tennessee (The Sanctuary), an Association of Zoos and Aquariums (AZA)-accredited facility.
 Donna, the last female African elephant who lived at the Zoo, moved to the same location in September 2023.

 Graphic of a map showcasing Osh's travel across the United States.